 How to Trim the Ribbon Tail Ends

-For the finishing touch, when cutting the ends of the ribbon, I like to notch the ends of the tails into an inverted “V” shape.
+For the finishing touch, when cutting the ends of the ribbon, I like to nock or notch the ends of the tails into an inverted “V” shape.
 A simple angle cut looks nice also.

 1. Fold end of tail in half lengthwise and cut on an angle from the outer edge to the folded edge of the ribbon with the sharpest scissors you have.